 The undersigned author transfers all copyright ownership of the manuscript entitled (title of article) to HMP Communications in the event the work is published.
 The undersigned author warrants that the article is original, is not under consideration by another journal, and has not been previously published.
 I sign for and accept responsibility for releasing this material on behalf of any and all co-authors.

 In addition, only identifying information should be reported in the Cover Letter (see Review Process section for further information on blinding manuscripts).

 Abstract.
 Each article should include a brief abstract summarizing the methods and significant results of the study.
-Abstracts should be under 250 words.
+Abstracts should be between 200-300 words.

 Text.
 Manuscripts must be double-spaced and include references, legends, and tables.
 Citations should be numbered consecutively throughout the entire paper.
 The following sections must be included in the text of the manuscript: introduction, methods and materials, results, discussion, limitations, and conclusions.
 Other types of articles (case reports, letters to the editor, and reviews) may have a less structured format.
 More information regarding what should be included in each section can be found at the Uniform Requirements for Manuscripts Submitted to Biomedical Journals page published by the International Committee of Medical Journal Editors.

 References.
 References should be listed at the end of the manuscript.
 Numbered references must be cited in the same order as found in the text.
 Please consult the latest edition of the American Medical Association Style Guide for further directions.